top of page

 $20 Per Hour/Student for themselves and all household family members in the Family & Adult classes.

-Private lessons retain same price.
+Private lessons & seminars retain same price.

 What training gear is required?